Environmentally Friendly Ester Based Power Transformers

 Wednesday 18th May 2022 | 13.00 to 14:00

 Technologies, especially the insulation technology, for environmentally friendly Ester based power transformers have been developing over the last 40 years, gradually moving from the low voltage, distribution to large transmission and generation transformers.
-Nowadays the use of ester filled power transformers is considered more widely and preferably by the environmental sensitive areas such as offshore wind farms.
-CIGRE A2 UK has invited three experts to give this technical seminar, which will cover the overview of Environmentally Friendly Ester based Power Transformers, the industry’ best practice in procurement ,design, operation and maintenance, ester liquids’ properties and their impact on thermal and electrical design & maintenance
+Nowadays the use of Ester filled power transformers is considered more widely and preferably by the environmentally sensitive areas such as offshore wind farms.
+CIGRE A2 UK has invited three experts to give this technical seminar, which will cover the overview of Environmentally Friendly Ester based Power Transformers, the industry’s best practice in procurement, design, operation and maintenance, ester liquids’ properties and their impact on thermal and electrical design & maintenance.

 Zhongdong Wang (FIEEE, FIET) is a Professor of Electrical Power Engineering and the Pro-Vice-Chancellor and Executive Dean for the College of Engineering, Mathematics and Physical Sciences at the University of Exeter.
 She received a BEng degree and an MSc degree from Tsinghua University of Beijing China in 1991 and 1993, respectively and a PhD degree in Electrical Engineering from UMIST in 1999.
 She joined The University of Manchester (then UMIST) in 2000 as a Lecturer, progressing to Senior Lecturer in 2007, Professor in 2009 and the Associate Dean of Internationalisation for the Faculty of Science and Engineering in 2016.
 In 2020 she joined Exeter as their Pro-Vice-Chancellor and Executive Dean for the College of Engineering, Mathematics and Physical Sciences.
 She is the UK Regular Member for CIGRE A2 and she is also a Fellow of the IET and a Fellow of the IEEE.
 Her research interests lie in Smart Grids and Low Carbon Electrical Energy Networks, in particular condition monitoring techniques, thermal, electrical transient and magnetic modelling techniques for power system networks, dielectric insulation ageing mechanisms, alternative environmentally friendly liquid insulating materials, and transformer asset management.